While walking over from the hostel to the bus terminal

 At the same time, my family decided to go crazy on me.

 So, I dress up in my white formal dress.
 Put on red lipstick, kajal, my hair, wear my Gshock, check my wallet, phone, google maps – the most important thing in my life, and leave for the interview.
+I did not know that I was preparing for my worst travel experience.
 While walking I wondered, well people do stare in Santiago as well.
 I am used to it now.
 As I said before, I was a rockstar in the island.
 I thought the staring will stop in the island as I was the only Indian (visible) there but here in Santiago there are so many Indians.
 The staring here does not always makes me feel bad as it is not a gross kind of staring generally.
 It is not the same kind of staring that I felt back in India.

 So, as always, I was making some last minute travel plans.
 I looked at the map of South America and marked the rough route for the next 10 weeks.